-While it may not be cold across America, many states are experiencing some brisk temperatures.
+While it may not be cold in every state, many areas of the country are experiencing some brisk temperatures.
 The cold temperatures, and the fact that cold & flu viruses are making the rounds, are not conducive to remaining healthy.
 Sometimes we tense up in the colder temperatures, but this is not good for your muscles and joints.
 It’s best to take a natural approach and warm up internally.

 In case you haven’t noticed, the colder months are often associated with fragrant and comforting herbs/scents.
 These herbs work to bring the blood to the surface of your skin, which helps to warm the body by acting as a radiator (to some degree).
 Warming herbs also work to improve digestion and regulate blood sugar levels.
 Try to incorporate the following herbs into your life and let us know if you warm up!